jupyter matlab

 Luckily, some awesome people have made it really easy to generate IPython notebooks using Matlab, that are super easy to share or host on GitHub.
 Here’s the step-by-step guide:

-1. Download and install Anaconda https://www.continuum.io/downloadsopen in new window.
+- Download and install Anaconda https://www.continuum.io/downloads.
 Restart Terminal.
-Or, if you’d prefer to not get the full Anaconda software, check out this postopen in new window.
+Or, if you’d prefer to not get the full Anaconda software, check out this post.

-5. You’re now ready to run your notebook!
+in Terminal.
+Your browser will open a Jupyter window, where on the right hand side you can go to New -> Notebooks -> Matlab. - You’re now ready to run your notebook!
 Simply write or copy a block of code from matlab, and click Run.
 The figures will automatically appear when you are calling any plotting function.
 When you push your Notebook.ipynb file to GitHub, it will automatically render the layout and figures.
 You can also download the whole notebook to HTML which can be viewed in any web browser.

 See here for an example notebook, analysing some pupillometry data in Matlab.
 Here’s a screenshot of a notebook on signal detection theory: